 You can also do a single arm eccentric barbell curl to make your biceps work harder on the negative portion of the rep.

 In practice, you could curl the weight up with two arms and then lower it with one.
 However, since this would be hard to do without the bar becoming unbalanced, a better option is to have your training partner help you lift the weight and then lower it slowly by yourself.

 Overall, one arm barbell curls are a strength training trade secret that few lifters know about.
+This actually isn’t all that surprising considering that one arm barbell curls are one of the most advanced bicep exercises that there is.
 Feel free to share this post with your gym buddies if you want to spread the gains, or keep it to yourself if you want to maintain your competitive advantage.